The 7 Best Lures for Slamming River Smallmouths This Summer

 Whether you fish the Snake, Potomac, John Day, New, Niagara, Susquehanna, Shenandoah, or lesser known streams that only locals visit, these seven lures will catch smallmouths from summer through fall.
 They’ll cover any situation from fish sulking on the bottom to aggressive topwater feeders chasing minnows and damselflies.

 Some days you can cast just about anywhere and catch a bronzeback.
-But you’ll score on more fish and bigger ones by trying these types of cover:
+But you’ll score on more fish and bigger ones by trying these types of cover and structure:

 - Undercut banks.